kevinoh45TuD/pp2_card_games/README.md

 ![Picture of header](/assets/doc-media/pp2-docs-header.png)

+I decided to keep this section of the page as simplistic as possible to give the most focus to the pages title and icons.

+This may benefit the site owner as the users may be more likely to remember the sites name.

 ### Footer

 The footer features 3 icons, each representing a link to a different social media.

 ![Picture of footer](/assets/doc-media/pp2-docs-footer.png)

+Once clicked on the footer icons will open a new tab for the respective site.

+This benefits the user as they will not lose progress in their game.
+This also benefits the site owner as they won't have users leaving their site permanetly once they click a footer icon.

 ### Game